chris-mathew/Breast_Cancer_Masking/README.md

 # AI based breast cancer investigator

-Agenda (Week of 19th Nov):

-- Download and preprocess data to create working dataset (Chris, Daniel)
-- Initial breast density classification model build (Josh, Siofra)
+To Do Week of 27th Nov:

+- Complete data loader class in model
+- Continue expanding the dataset
+- Any debugging of the model and begin to visualise results
+- Organise meeting with Faraz to go over initial results (Probably should put together some slides)
-- Draft user requirements presentation (Naiyira)
+- Continue to work on user requirements presentation
+- Oragnise next team meeting